Resource Governor Resource Pool

 MIN_IOPS_PER_VOLUME and MAX_IOPS_PER_VOLUME

-When configuring CPU or Memory, the sum of MIN values across all pools cannot exceed 100 percent of the server resources.
+When configuring CPU or Memory, the sum of MIN values across all pools can't exceed 100 percent of the server resources.
 In addition, when configuring CPU or Memory, MAX and CAP values can be set anywhere in the range between MIN and 100 percent inclusive.

 If a pool has a nonzero MIN defined, the effective MAX value of other pools is readjusted.
 The minimum of the configured MAX value of a pool and the sum of the MIN values of other pools is subtracted from 100 percent.